-- 2. Select the following test tool setup: - Press AUTO to select auto ranging (AUTO in top of display).
-Do not press TIME ns anymore! - Press ^{VHZA} to open the INPUT A MEASUREMENTS menu, and choose: MEASURE on A: VAC - Press A to open the INPUT A MEASUREMENTS menu, and choose: MEASURE on A: VDC (VDC becomes main reading, VAC secondary reading) - Press VHZA to open the INPUT B MEASUREMENTS menu, and choose:
+- 2. Select the following test tool setup: - Press are to select auto ranging (AUTO in top of display).
+Do not press stillers anymore! - Press VHZA to open the INPUT A MEASUREMENTS menu, and choose: MEASURE on A: VAC - Press VHZA/A # to open the INPUT A MEASUREMENTS menu, and choose: MEASURE on A: VDC (VDC becomes main reading, VAC secondary reading) - Press vHzA to open the INPUT B MEASUREMENTS menu, and choose:

-'''

-INPUT B: ON | MEASURE on B: VAC
+INPUT B: ■ ON | MEASURE on B: ■ VAC

-'''